giovannipbonin/ieee-program/README.md

-# Week 4
+# Week 5

 ## Session 1 - Algorithms and Data Structures Applications

-Here we will start diving in depth on algorithms and data structures previously touched, and explore more domains of applications where they are useful and review and do exercises - focus on intuitive aspect of subject, and do some review
+Here we will start diving in depth on algorithms and data structures previously touched, and explore more domains of applications where they are useful and review and do exercises - focus on intuitive aspect of subject, and do review

+## Session 2 - Continue expanding the previous week

+# Week 6

-### Session 2 - Dynamic Programming
+ ### Session 1 - Dynamic Programming
   Dynamic programming is quite simple.
 It takes advantages of two things seen previously: data structures and recursion.
     - [ ] Videos:
         - [ ] List of individual DP problems (each is short): [Dynamic Programming (video)](https://www.youtube.com/playlist?list=PLrmLmBdmIlpsHaNTPP_jHHDx_os9ItYXr)